Skip to main content

 • October: 70,000 (40,000 to be paid in October plus the 30,000 to be paid in December), upon delivery the VAT of the pending payments is accrued, interest not being part of the tax base accrued from this moment.

-2. The subsidies linked directly to the price of the operations, that is, established based on the number of units delivered or the volume of services provided when determined before performing the operation.
+2. subsidies directly linked to the price of the operations, that is, established according to the number of units delivered or the volume of services provided when determined before the operation is carried out.

-Both the DGT , in its consultation no. 0285-03, and the TJCE in its ruling of November 22, 2002, have qualified the second of the requirements demanded in the previous paragraph, in the sense that “ what must be established prior to carrying out the deliveries of goods or the provision of subsidized services is not so much the amount of the subsidy as the mechanism for determining it, so that the businessman or professional who carries out the operation is in a position to determine its amount, but without it necessarily being established in monetary units with such advance notice ”.
+Both the DGT , in its consultation no. 0285-03, and the ECJ in its Judgment of November 22, 2002, have qualified the second of the requirements demanded in the previous paragraph, in the sense that “ what must be established prior to the delivery of subsidized goods or the provision of services is not so much the amount of the subsidy as the mechanism for determining it, in such a way that the businessman or professional who carries out the operation is in a position to determine its amount, but without it necessarily being established in monetary units in such advance ”.

 Example:

-A passenger transport company receives two subsidies: one of 2 euros for each transported traveler and another of 20,000 euros which is intended to cover the cost of the bus.
+A passenger transport company receives two subsidies: One of 2 euros for each passenger transported and another of 20,000 euros which is intended to cover the cost of the bus.
 The price of the trip is 10 euros plus VAT .

 The first subsidy is included in the tax base as it is directly associated with the price of the ticket.